AkiKurisu/Next-Gen-Dialogue/README.md

 ### Modules

 The experimental features of Next Gen Dialogue are placed in the Modules folder and will not be enabled without installing the corresponding dependencies.
 You can view the dependencies in the `README.md` document under its folder.

-## Migrate from V1

-`NextGenDialogueComponent` and `NextGenDialogueGraphAsset` need to be re-saved to migrate embedded data to new version.

 ## Quick Start